NNTmux/newznab-tmux/README.md

   cd ../ && ./start.sh
   ```

  * If you have grsec compiled into your kernel, you may need root privileges for nmon, bwm-ng and any other app that accesses the /proc folder.

  * Included in the scripts folder is revert.sh.
 This file will update your Newznab+ installation and overwrite the changes from these scripts.

  * Almost any variable in defaults.sh can be changed, except the paths to the commands, and the changes will take effect on the next loop of the Monitor.

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8 and check "Copy and paste line drawing characters".
 To use 256 colors, you must set Connection/Data Terminal-type string to "xterm-256color" and in Window/Colours check the top three boxes, otherwise only 16 colors are displayed.
+If you are using FreeBSD, you will need to add export TERM=xterm-256color to your .bashrc file to show 256 colors.

  * If you are using the powerline status bar, you will most likely need a patched font.
 The Consolas ttf from [powerline-fonts](https://github.com/jonnyboy/powerline-fonts) is the only one that I have found to be nearly complete and work with putty and Win7.
 The otf fonts should be fine, although I am not able to test.